Adopting Your First Bengal Cat?

 - Bengals are devoted and loving.
 They absolutely bond strongly with their human(s).
 If you want a cat that likes to be wherever you are, a Bengal cat just might the the right choice.

 - Bengals love water, however some Bengals don’t.
 Most Bengals definitely love water fountains.

-- They love catios, exercise wheels, tall climbing towers and toys.
+- Because of their athletic nature and high energy, Bengals love catios, exercise wheels, tall climbing towers and toys.

 Before You Bring Your New Cat Home